MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ### Unattended experience step-by-step

+> [!NOTE]
+> Repair with Copilot feature for unattended runs is only supported in [managed envrionments](/power-platform/admin/managed-environment-enable).

 If you've enabled repair at runtime for **unattended** runs in the Power Platform admin center, you'll receive repair requests direclty under [Recommendations](/power-automate/automation-center-recommendations) within the [Automation Center](/power-automate/automation-center-overview) experience.
 :::image type="content" source="media/repair-with-copilot/repair-with-copilot-AC-reco.png" alt-text="Screenshot of repair at runtime recommendation in the Automation center." lightbox="media/repair-with-copilot/repair-with-copilot-AC-reco.png":::